natesales/pathvector/docs/bgp.md

 ## Manual configuration

-If bcg doesn't have a feature you need (and you can't use pre-import/pre-export conditions) then you can supply pure BIRD config in `/etc/bird/manual*.conf` and bcg will load the config before loading the rest of the config.
+If Wireframe doesn't have a feature you need (and you can't use pre-import/pre-export conditions) then you can supply pure BIRD config in `/etc/bird/manual*.conf` and Wireframe will load the config before loading the rest of the config.

 ## Single-stack (IPv4 only / IPv6 only) support

-bcg *should* have reasonable single-stack peering support but is not fully tested.
+Wireframe *should* have reasonable single-stack peering support but is not fully tested.
 Peers that don't have any route{,6} objects will not have sessions of that address family configured.

 ## Peerlock Lite